 The TSI requires that the design permits operation by a single driver.
 The design for operation by more than one driver is outside of scope of this TSI (however this is not prohibited).

+2.4.64.
 Clause 4.2.9.1.2.1: Access and egress in operating conditions

-- "(1) The driver's cab shall be accessible from both sides of the train from 200 mm below top of rail. - (2) It is permissible for this access to be either directly from the exterior, using a cab external door, or through the area at the rear of the cab..." - (3) The means for the train crew to access in and to egress out of the cab..."
+"(1) The driver's cab shall be accessible from both sides of the train from 200 mm below top of rail.
+(2) It is permissible for this access to be either directly from the exterior, using a cab external door, or through the area at the rear of the cab..."
+(3) The means for the train group to googes in and to garage out of the cab..."